dotnet/csharpstandard/standard/classes.md

 Abstract property declarations are only permitted in abstract classes ([§15.2.2.2](classes.md#15222-abstract-classes)).
 The accessors of an inherited virtual property can be overridden in a derived class by including a property declaration that specifies an `override` directive.
 This is known as an ***overriding property declaration***.
 An overriding property declaration does not declare a new property.
 Instead, it simply specializes the implementations of the accessors of an existing virtual property.

 The override declaration and the overridden base property have the same declared accessibility.
 In other words, an override declaration cannot change the accessibility of the base property.
 However, if the overridden base property is protected internal and it is declared in a different assembly than the assembly containing the override declaration then the override declaration's declared accessibility shall be protected.
 If the inherited property has only a single accessor (i.e., if the inherited property is read-only or write-only), the overriding property shall include only that accessor.
 If the inherited property includes both accessors (i.e., if the inherited property is read-write), the overriding property can include either a single accessor or both accessors.
+There shall be an identity conversion between the type of the overriding and the inherited property.

 An overriding property declaration may include the `sealed` modifier.
 Use of this modifier prevents a derived class from further overriding the property.
 The accessors of a sealed property are also sealed.